Key takeaways

 4. Perform UX analysis

 Next, we move on to analyzing the UX of the product to identify its weak and strong points.
-To do that, we examine each separate screen of the interface in terms of user flow and compare it to the competitors’ UX.
+To perform a UX audit, we examine each separate screen of the interface in terms of a customer journey and compare it to the competitors’ UX.
 That will allow us to benchmark the user flow of our product against that of our competitors to see what can be changed or improved.
 Then, we’d pinpoint the elements of the UX that competitors use to streamline the user flow.

 When mapping out user flows, it’s important to have the end goal in mind.
 For example, if you want to motivate users to make purchases, your user flow should direct customers toward that end goal.